M1kuW1ll/cexdex_data_tldr_2024/README.md

 ## Binance price from Tardis
 After pulling the CEX-DEX dataset from Dune, you can check the tokens' CEX prices at the `block_time` or different markouts.

 In our project, we use Binance Spot historical quote data from Tardis.
-A Python script `parsing_tardis_data.py` for parsing data of token price quoted in USDT on Binance Spot from Tardis is also provided.

 For details about the Tardis data, check the [Tardis documentation](https://docs.tardis.dev/historical-data-details/binance).

+We here provide a Python script `parsing_tardis_data.py` for parsing data of token price quoted in USDT on Binance Spot from Tardis.